 Cruise Tips for Drinking on the Ship

-31) Drink for Free and Cheap
+33) Drink for Free and Cheap on a Cruise

-Be sure to check out these two articles where we reveal all of our secrets for economical boozing on the high seas:
+Be sure to check out these two articles where we reveal all of our secrets for more economical boozing on the high seas:

 Shore Excursion Cruise Hacks